 Each smart page of the Outliers Notebook has a special QR code that stores page number information while the notebook works in conjunction with the Outliers Android & iOS mobile apps which features a QR Code reader.

-By reading those QR Codes, the app picks up the page numbers of the pages you scan and it automatically puts them in correct order.
-Doing so, your notes will be in correct order when you share them as PDFs or when they are sent to cloud services.
-This way, pages can be easily accessed using PDF search.
+By reading those QR Codes, the app picks up the page numbers of the pages you scan and it automatically puts them in the correct order.
+In doing so, your notes will be in the correct order when you share them as PDFs or when they are sent to cloud services.
+This way, pages can be easily accessed using a PDF search.

-As the Outliers Team, we are always on the lookout for improving our apps with technologies that will make life easier for everyone.
+As the Outliers Team, we are always on the lookout to improve our apps with technology that will make life easier for everyone.
 What do you think?
 Comment below to share your suggestions with us!